jeffoconnorau/AGMPowerCLI/UsageExamples.md

 09:00 daily
 ```

-## Appliance info and report commands
+## Appliance Info And Report Commands

 > **Note**:   If you want to manage appliance parameters such as slots, use the **Get-AGMLibApplianceParameter** and **Set-AGMLibApplianceParameter** commands documented [here](#appliance-parameter-and-slot-management).